-Marquetta Goodwine became Queen Quet after being elected Chieftess of the Gullah/Geechee Nation.
+Marquetta Goodwine became Queen Quet after being elected Chieftess and Head-of-State for the Gullah/Geechee Nation..
 A native of St Helena Island, South Carolina, she is an author, preservationist, computer science, lecturer and performance artist.

 In 2008, she recorded the story of the Gullah/Geechee at UNESCO headquarters in Paris for the UN archives.
 Her activism began with securing land rights for Gullah/Geechee people, who often passed land down through the generations without any legal documentation to prove ownership.
 In 1996, she founded the Gullah/Geechee Sea Island Coalition to support the continuation of Gullah/Geechee culture.
 Queen Quet joins confirmed speakers: